Nikita121227/nikita/README.md

 # Hellow All Of You
 [![My Name Is Nikita patil](http://cdn.sixrevisions.com/0431-02_responsive_background_demo_ss.jpg)](http://sixrevisions.com/css/responsive-background-image/)

-## What Is This?
-These are the sources files for a Six Revisions tutorial called [Nikita Patl]http://sixrevisions.com/css/responsive-background-image/).

 * `` My Name Is Nikita Patil
 * `I am Study in BCA
 * Files in the `/presentational-only` are not required.
 They're purely for demonstrative purposes.